 The food at the Temple is served according to the predominant Shipibo wisdom around food served with ayahuasca along with influences of local Peruvian cuisine.
 While we do serve a variety of fruits and vegetables, we are also limited by our location in the jungle (all foods are carried in by foot) and the lack of electricity and hence refrigeration to preserve foods.
 Our meals are served buffet style.
 For vegans, breakfast includes chopped fruit, and any combination of cooked oatmeal or quinoa porridge, rice, steamed yucca, and avocados.
 For lunch and dinners, there is generally rice or quinoa, some form of cooked veggie dish, legumes (lentils, beans, etc.), and a basic salad (sometimes lettuce or cabbage, cucumber, tomato, avocado).

-While we can accommodate some special dietary requests, the logistics of running our retreats can make it difficult to honor all of them, particularly from those with acute allergies or sensitivities.
+While we can accommodate some special dietary requests, the logistics involved in holding our retreats can make it difficult to honor all of them, particularly from those with acute allergies or sensitivities.

 What language is spoken at the retreat?